adfoster-r7/rasn1/README.md

 end
 ```

-More comple classes may be designed by nesting simple classes.
+More complex classes may be designed by nesting simple classes.
 For example:

 ```ruby
 class ComplexRecord < RASN1::Model